 Soft Skills Training at Home and at Work

 I have a rule with my boys.
 No phones until middle school and no devices at dinner.
 No devices at family functions.
 And if I call the phone, they must answer it.
 And they get to call me out on it too.
 We hold each other accountable.
 I want them to be the kids that can hold a conversation with adults, relate to their peers, and communicate in complete sentences.
 Texting has its place, especially when they are at school or with their friends.
 And so does eye contact with the spoken word.

 Important Soft Skills Training from HSI

 You won’t be surprised when I tell you that HSI offers training on all of the topics I mention above in our Business Skills library.
 We also offer many related soft skills training topics like emotional intelligence, barriers to effective communication, email etiquette, business writing, interpersonal communication, and communicating with the C-Suite.

-If you would like to learn more about HSI, sign up for a full-featured, full library trial of our HSI LMS and you can view all of the courses I mentioned.
+If you would like to learn more about HSI, request a free trial of our HSI LMS.

 - Preview our soft skills training topics.

 - View some of our communication skills training videos.

 - Tips to Build Relationships at Work